 Where the design community meets.

-Joined about 7 years ago via an invitation from Alvaro N.
+Joined over 8 years ago via an invitation from Alvaro N.

 Looks nice - but I haven't played with it yet.

 Do you have an export feature?
 To JSON or just a basic txt or html file

 Squire pen looks great, but I'd be worried about it rolling off my desk all the time.